kerski/pbi-dataops-monitoring/documentation/Azure-DevOps-Addon.md

 ## Prerequisites

 -  <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2" target="_blank">PowerShell 7</a> installed.
 If you are using Windows 10 or 11, this should be installed already.
-For the purposes of the instructions I'm going to use PowerShell ISE to run a PowerShell script.

 - Access to a Power BI Workspace